Generic name: dinoprostone topical [ DYE-no-PROS-tone-TOP-ik-al ]

 if your pregnancy is at full term (40 weeks).

-Dinoprostone is a gel that is placed directly onto the cervix through the vagina using a special applicator.
-Your doctor, nurse, or other healthcare professional will give you this medication.
+Dinoprostone is a gel or suppository that is placed directly onto the cervix through the vagina using a special applicator.
+A healthcare provider will insert Prostin E2 at the correct time best prepare your cervix.

 Dinoprostone is usually given while you are lying on your back.
 Your doctor may use a vaginal speculum to view your cervix.
 This will help your doctor determine how much of this medication to use.

-After you are given this medication, you will need to remain lying down for at least 15 minutes unless your doctor tells you otherwise.
+You will need to remain lying down for 15 to 30 minutes, and possibly for up to 2 hours, unless your doctor tells you otherwise.

 If your uterus does not respond to dinoprostone within 6 hours, your doctor may apply a second dose.